limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 I discover the third flag at `/home/stinky/Desktop/flag.txt` during enumeration of Uncle Stinky's account.

-Moving further, I uncover a conversation between Mr. Derp and Uncle Stinky.
+Moving on, I uncover a conversation between Mr. Derp and Uncle Stinky.
 It appears that Mr. Derp can't log in to WordPress and Uncle Stinky has captured network traffic to assist in troubleshooting the issue.

 ```
 $ cd ~/ftp/files/network-logs